julienw/calendar-1/CONTRIBUTING.md

-# Contributing to Project Link Calendar app
+# Contributing to Project Cue app

 ## Where to start?

-If you're new to the Project Link Calendar app and want to contribute, there is a [list of good first bugs](https://github.com/fxbox/app/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22).
+If you're new to the Project Cue app and want to contribute, there is a [list of good first bugs](https://github.com/fxbox/app/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22).

 ## Coding standard